 Professor David O'Hagan was born in Glasgow and studied chemistry at the University of Glasgow (1982).
 He carried out a Ph.D (1985) in polyketide antibiotic biosynthesis at the University of Southampton with Professor John A Robinson and then he spent a postdoctoral year at the Ohio State University with Professor Heinz G. Floss, investigating peptide antibiotic biosynthesis.
 In 1986 he was appointed to the University of Durham where he continued to explore natural product biosynthesis but also developed a strong interest in organo-fluorine chemistry.
-He remained at Durham until 2000 before moving to his current position as Professor and Head of Organic Chemistry at the University of St Andrews.
+He remained at Durham until 2000 before moving to his current position as Professor of Organic Chemistry at the University of St Andrews.
 His research interests extend from the synthesis and properties of organo-fluorine compounds, fluorination enzymology, fluorine-18 chemistry for positron emission tomography (PET) and through to fluorinated organic materials.